napari/napari/docs/plugins/npe2_manifest_specification.md

 parses the manifests and indexes them for later use.
 The [npe2][] library manages these responsibilities.

+## Compatibility

 ```{admonition} Backward compatibility
 Plugins targeting `napari-plugin-engine` will continue to work, but we
 recommend migrating to `npe2` as soon as possible. `npe2` includes tooling to
 help automate the process of migrating plugins.
 See the [migration
 guide](npe2-migration-guide) for details.
 ```

+When authoring a plugin, you will need to describe what is the plugin's compatibility with `npe2`.
+This can be done via the `engine` field in the plugin manifest (see {ref}`top-level-props`).

+You can use the `engine` field to makes sure the plugin only gets installed for clients that use the plugin specification you depend on.

+For example, imagine you develop your plugin using the `0.1.0` engine specification.
+A few months of development go by and a new API is introduced to the plugin engine defining a new _engine version_, `0.2.0`.
+You add that new API and update your plugin's manifest file accordingly.

+Users running older versions of napari will not have the new API.
+Their plugin engine will inspect the _engine version_ declared by your plugin and correctly prevent your plugin from being used.
+When those users upgrade their napari installation, they'll be able to take advantage of the new functionality you added.

 ## Configuring a python package to use a plugin manifest